diogofelizardo/typescript-clean-architecture-interview/README.md

 ## Running the Application

-To run the application in development mode, use the following command: `npm run dev`
+To run the application in development mode, use the following command: `npm run start:dev`

 This will start the server and restart it automatically whenever changes are made to the code.